A timeline of Prince Harry’s life ahead of the coronation

 Harry steps back from royal duties, 2020

-The Duke and Duchess of Sussex announced in Janruary 2020 that they were to “step back as ‘senior’ members of the royal family”.
+The Duke and Duchess of Sussex announced in January 2020 that they were to “step back as ‘senior’ members of the royal family”.

 The couple said they wanted to become financially independent and would split their time between North America and the UK.